danja/nlp/GraphRAG/goal.md

 Going one step further, a similarity measure could put a numeric value on how strongly related A and B are, A and C are, etc. There are plenty of low-cost algorithms that might be suitable.
 If processor cycles weren't an issue, an LLM could be used to discover _how_ A and B are related.

 The [HTTP definition of resources and representations](https://www.rfc-editor.org/rfc/rfc9110.html#resources) is quite open ended, it effectively says a resource is anything that can be identified (with a URI) and a representation is some manifestation of the thing identified that can be transferred over HTTP.
 HTML documents are typical on the Web, but also images, audio files etc. follow the same pattern.
 The same crawler mechanism as above could be used to initially discover such media and then machine vision etc. used to determine relationships between them and other resources.

+sites have small models encapsulating the information contained on their site, easily pluggable into anyone's local system by the addition of the link